Liberals down to 1 seat in western Quebec as CAQ enjoys near-sweep | CBC News

 Liberals down to 1 seat in western Quebec as CAQ enjoys near-sweep

-Coalition Avenir Québec wins four of five seats in the Outaouais, up 1 from 2018
+Coalition Avenir Québec wins 4 of 5 seats in the Outaouais, 1 more than 2018

-The Coalition Avenir Québec (CAQ) party picked up an extra seat in the Outaouais, dropping the Quebec Liberal Party down to only one seat in western Quebec during Monday's night's provincial election.
+The majority-winning Coalition Avenir Québec (CAQ) picked up an extra seat in the Outaouais, dropping the Quebec Liberal Party down to only one seat in the region during Monday's night's provincial election.

-Going into the election, the CAQ held three of five western Quebec seats, with the Quebec Liberals occupying the other two.
+Going into the election, the CAQ held three of five western Quebec seats, with the Liberals occupying the other two.
+They were all Liberal before 2018's vote.

-"It means that they're going to have somebody who will always think about doing things differently," Fortin said after he was declared the victor in the Pontiac riding.
+"It means that they're going to have somebody who will always think about doing things differently," Fortin said after he was declared the victor in Pontiac.

 "Every time the government comes with their one-size-fits-all approach, there will be somebody to stand against that," Fortin said of his newfound status as regional Liberal outlier.